-Although the number of exits increased in all three countries, the numbers in Poland and Hungary were greater than in the Czech Republic.
-This suggests that Hungary and Poland have a harder budget constraint.
-The three countries do not differ from each other in the size of their private sectors, which accounted for three-quarters of production in all three cases, by the second half of the 1990s.
+Table 8 Perceptions of soft budget constraints among Mongolian enterprises^a countries do not differ from each other in the size of their private sectors, which accounted for three-quarters of production in all three cases, by the second half of the 1990s.
 However, they do differ in the procedures used for privatizing the state sector.
 The Czech Republic made prominent use of voucher privatization, i.e. of a give-away scheme for disposing of state property.
 The fragmented assets were then concentrated in investment funds that were launched and managed by the big banks, which were still state-owned.
 Ultimately, therefore, the umbilical cord between the enterprises and the state was not severed.
 These links between them are what preserve the SBC situation.
 In Hungary and Poland, the private sector expanded mainly through the establishment on a mass scale of new businesses.
-The privatization of state-owned enterprises was largely in the form of sales; there was only very limited free distribution.
+The privatization of stateowned enterprises was largely in the form of sales; there was only very limited free distribution.
 So assets tended to go to people with a real ownership mentality, or to strategic investors, not least large foreign corporations.
 These new owners have fewer links with the state and fewer expectations of state assistance.